The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 #7 – Are Pests Attacking My Hibiscus?

 To eradicate these pests, spray the entire plant with a solution of soapy water.
+If your hibiscus is planted in heavy, dense garden soil, improve the drainage by adding organic matter.

 A couple of cups of plain water with a teaspoonful of Dr. Bronner’s liquid Castile soap should make short work of soft-bodied insects such as spider mites and aphids.